arivictor/intentional-architecture-in-python/book/appendix-e-validation-strategies.md

-# Appendix A: Validation Strategies Across Layers
+# Appendix E: Validation Strategies Across Layers

 You've built a layered architecture.
 Domain, application, infrastructure, and interface—each with clear responsibilities.
 The structure is solid.
 But then you encounter validation, and the boundaries blur.